The doctrine of Constructive Notice

 Rama Corporation v.
 Proved Tin and General Investment Co.
 (1952)

 The director of the plaintiff company formed an agreement with the director defendant company which would enable them to subscribe to funds which they can use to finance the sale of goods produced by a third company.
 The director of the plaintiff company gave a cheque to the defendant company.
 But as per the articles of association of the defendant company only a director to whom the power of the board has been delegated, can collect a cheque on the behalf of the company.
 The plaintiff hadn’t read the defendant’s articles and was unaware of this clause.

 In the decision of the court applied the doctrine of constructive notice and the defendant company was held not bound by the agreement.

 The Doctrine of indoor management came from the case of Royal British Bank v Turquand.

 Today the doctrine of indoor management has evolved into what can be referred to as a partial exception to the doctrine of constructive notice.

 In the case of Royal British Bank v.
 Turquand (1856), the directors of the company had borrowed money by issuing a bond.
-The articles of association of the company, authorised them to do so subject a special resolution which had to be passed in this regard.
+The articles of association of the company authorized them to do so subject a special resolution that had to be passed in this regard.
 But the company failed to pass such a resolution.
-The court held that though the company didn’t act as per its Articles of Association, it will still be held liable to pay off the debts incurred by it through previously issued bond and the bank will assume that the company had passed the special resolution as per its articles.
+The court held that though the company didn’t act as per its Articles of Association, it will still be held liable to pay off the debts incurred by it through previously issued bonds and the bank will assume that the company had passed the special resolution as per its articles.
 This is because outsiders cannot be made to bear the burden of the company’s defiance.

 In other words, if the articles of a company gives certain powers to its directors along with the power to bind the company through their authority, but certain formalities are to be completed first on the part of the company before the directors can duly exercise their power, then the person dealing with the directors will presume that all the formalities have been complied with and the directors have acted lawfully.